Avoid over- and under-licensing with OpenLM

-The ability to query license availability by the end user is an important step to improve license utilization.
+The possibility of querying licence availability by the end user is an important step towards improving licence utilisation.
 For this purpose, the OpenLM Agent may be installed on any end device.
-"Who is using the license I need right now?" - is what every user wants to know when time pressure is at its greatest.
+"Who is using the licence I need right now?" - that's what every user wants to know whenever the time pressure is greatest.

-For licenses managed with OpenLM, this information is available at the click of a mouse.
-If corresponding information is stored in OpenLM or is available through LDAP synchronization and is released for the user in his assigned role, the system manager (or the user) receives additional information about the contact details of the users of these licenses.
+For licences managed with OpenLM, this information is available on demand with a mouse click.
+Provided that corresponding information is stored in OpenLM or is available through LDAP synchronisation and is released for the user in his assigned role, the system manager (or the user) receives additional information about the contact data of the users of these licences.

 Whoever needs a license at a certain time, but no such license is available, can now contact one of the users and ask for the license to be released.